On D List of Movie Reviews

 7/09:

-Dominick and Eugene is an impressive film; it's also low key to make for a satisfying viewing.
+Dominick and Eugene is an impressive film that's also low key to make for a satisfying viewing.

 The issue with Dominick is tough because it's kind of unfair to Eugene to deal with it who wants to have time